NAOS Advanced Diploma in Psychosexual and Relationship Psychotherapy

 The NAOS Institute has been at the forefront of sex and relationship therapy training since 1989 when Bernd Leygraf and Judi Keshet-Orr collaborated in establishing the UK’s first Masters programme in this discipline.
 Together, Bernd and Judi (and faculty colleagues) have been consistently setting the standard in this work.
 We graduated around 2000 practitioners in over 40 countries, worldwide, having been “the leading training provider in the field” (External Examiner 2024) for many years.

-In 2025, having admitted 50 new trainees to the London Diploma, this joint work of Judi and Bernd will come to a close once the London Diploma trainees have graduated.
+In 2025, having admitted 50 new trainees to the London Diploma, this joint work of Judi and Bernd will come to a close.

-Bernd, together with a refreshed faculty and course directorship team, will continue this work through the NAOS Institute from the end of 2025 onwards.
+Bernd, together with a refreshed faculty and course directorship team, with and emphasis on international expertise, will continue this work through the NAOS Institute from the end of 2025 onwards.

-We invite applications to our revised two-year part time psychosexual and relationship psychotherapy training, to commence early in 2026, over 2 days per month.
+We invite applications to our revised two-year part time psychosexual and relationship psychotherapy training, to commence early in 2026, over 2 days per month, mainly in-room, with some remote access training days.

 For a brief bio of Bernd see here.